dkr88/CemuGLCacheBackup/README.md

 # Creating a shortcut to run a game

->Remember: If there is no existing backup (i.e. running a game using this script for the first time, or you manually deleted a backup) then this script will force a re-compile of the shader cache, so it will take longer to load obviously.
+>Remember: If there is no existing backup (i.e. running a game using this script for the first time, or you manually deleted a backup) then this script will force a re-compile of the shader cache, so it will take longer to load as Cemu re-compiles the cache.

 ## Creating a Windows shortcut: